maxgrotstein/ds4300-practical-02/README.md

 4. Set up code for data testing and collection
 5. Track performance across chunk-size, chunk overlap, pre-processing (whitespace), embedding model
 6. Test with other factors (can expand on this process)

+# Model Refinement Process
+1. Test the PDF module first to check efficacy
+- Determined that Fitz is fine
+2. Check the chunk